 Earth Science Course Offerings

 This course is a survey of the solar system.
 It includes study of the Earth and Moon, the planets and their satellites as well as asteroids, meteors and comets.
 Study includes the history of astronomy from ancient times leading up to our modern view of the sun and planets.
-Topics include light and telescopes, planetary surfaces and atmospheres, the origin of planetary systems and the search for life in the universe.
-Students will also be introduced to striking beauty of our solar system as revealed through photographs, written work and direct experience through the telescope.
+Topics include light and telescopes, planetary surfaces and atmospheres and the origin of planetary systems.
+Students will also be introduced to striking beauty of our solar system as revealed through images and direct experience through the telescope.
 Lab work is supplemented by astronomical observations at the RCTC observatory.
-(Prerequisites: Appropriate score on RCTC placement test with needed score into developmental reading).
-(4 C/3 lec, 2 lab).
-MNTC: Goal 2/Critical Thinking, Goal 3/Natural Sciences.

 This course is an introduction to stellar astronomy for the non-science major.
-The course covers topics that include light spectra, the sun, stars, galaxies, supernovae, black holes and the Big Bang.
+The course covers topics that include light and spectra, the sun, stars, galaxies, supernovae, black holes and the Big Bang.
 In addition, students will be introduced to the stunning beauty of the universe as revealed in images, written works and direct experience through the telescope.
 Laboratory exercises introduce students to the methods astronomers use to study the universe.
 Lab work is supplemented by astronomical observing sessions at the RCTC Observatory.
 NOTE: ESCI 1134 and PHYS 1134 are cross-listed.
 Students may take one or the other for credit, but will not receive credit for both.
-(Prerequisites: Appropriate score on RCTC placement test with needed score into developmental reading).
-(3 C/2 lect, 2 lab).
-MNTC: Goal 2/Critical Thinking, Goal 3/Natural Sciences.

 Earth Science Instructor